What is Lakeway?

 Our nursery is available for children up to 4 years old.
 If your child is older than 4, we encourage you to bring them with you to Lakeway.
 Right before the sermon, our Lakeway Kids volunteers will take your K-6th graders to enjoy a fun, interactive Bible lesson.
 They will be brought back at the end of the service to take communion with you.

 We believe in the importance of families being together in times of worship.
 We have children’s tables set up at the back of the worship space with activities for them to enjoy while we sing.
 If they want to worship along with you, let them worship along with you.
 If they want to sit and color, let them sit and color.

 You’ll find both modern and ancient elements in each Lakeway service.
 We’ll sing modern worship songs accompanied by an acoustic guitar and band.
 You’ll hear a Biblically based message that is accessible for lifelong Christians and religious skeptics.
 We’ll do what Christians have always done in worship—sharing the Lord’s Supper each week.
 Services are an hour long.

 What’s up with the name?

 We chose the name “Lakeway” for both geographical and theological reasons.
-Geographically, Lakeway Drive will soon connect from William D. Fitch Parkway to Rock Prairie Road.
-It will cut directly behind Christ Church, right by the space where Lakeway worships.
+Geographically, our worship space is just steps away from Lakeway Drive.
 Theologically, the way of the lake requires boldness and trust in Jesus Christ.
 In Matthew 14, Peter walks on water towards Jesus.
 It took boldness to get out of the boat.
 He gets scared and begins to sink, and Jesus asks him, “why did you doubt?”
 The lake way, walking on water, can only happen through the power of Christ, and requires us to act boldly and to live a trusting in God.